brittanyellich/refactoring-go/gophercon-eu/slides.md

 # Recap

 - Refactor, don't rewrite: The top 3 arguments and why they're wrong
-- How to refactor: A systematic refactoring method
+- How to refactor: A systematic refactoring method (THINK)
 - How to prioritize your refactoring efforts: Focus on impact
 - Getting AI to help you: How to use agents today